adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 Note: No second argument is necessary and so the method signature and implementation is very lean.
 Just what we need in this context.

-What about older browsers, browsers that don't support `Object.create`.
-This is where the feature detection comes in.
+What about older browsers (i.e. ones lacking `Object.create`)?
+This is where feature detection comes in.
 A possible implementation is as follows:

 	// namespace
 	var lib = {};